yujia21/yujia21.github.io/_posts/2020-04-10-trace-together.md

 ![Encounters and scanning over one day](/assets/img/trace/rssi_scanning_day.png)

-This was the last day before Circuit Breaker officially started, when I headed back to my office and was camped outside to work in between time to alternate time in the office with my colleague!
+This was the last day before Circuit Breaker officially started, when I was in the gym in the morning (no pings), and when in the afternoon I headed back to my office and was camped outside to work in between time to alternate time in the office with my colleague (multiple pings) - my brother being in a good mood on this particular day, I was dropped off by car, and subsequently walked home in the evening, so no time spent on public transport either.

 # Phone Models
-Others who've extracted their data have also looked at the distribution of phone models encountered.
+Others who've extracted their data have also looked at the different phone models encountered.
 From my data, Samsung appears to have a disproportionately large amount of TraceTogether users, and this is in line with observations from others too.
 This is likely due to complications of using the app with iPhone resulting in slower uptake among iPhone users (complications such as having to keep it in the foreground, having to keep the screen on - if not for the latest version of the app, at least at the start).
+I did not expect to see that many Pixel users too!

 ![Phone brands encountered](/assets/img/trace/phone_brands.png)

 ![Phone models encountered](/assets/img/trace/phone_models.png)

 # Conclusion
-So would TraceTogether really be useful in tracing contacts?
+Is TraceTogether really useful in tracing contacts?
 I would say that it's main utility is indeed not so much in helping you remember which friends you met but to track the casual strangers you might come into close contact with.
-This little exercise has made me realize just how many unknown people I would come into contact with in just one outing - especially knowing that the data represents just a small portion of the actual number of people I would have met!
-I suspect that the app would have been a lot more helpful if it had been more widely installed and at an earlier date, unfortunately, with the standard government-as-panopticon concerns, this might have been hard to swallow.
+This little exercise has served to highlight just how many unknown people I come into contact with in just one outing - especially knowing that the data represents just a small portion of the actual number of people I would have met!

+I suspect that the app would have been a lot more helpful if it had been more widely installed and at an earlier date, unfortunately, with the standard government-as-panopticon concerns, this might have been hard to put into place.
 Full access to such data over a long period of time from every resident in the country would certainly allows tracking of who each person met and where they went, but I would imagine that there would be a lot of noise in the data in shorter time frames (I'd meet a friend as often / as rarely as a regular at the gym with whom I've never spoken a word, and it'd be hard to differentiate one data point from the other).
 On the other hand, if you were indeed carrying out suspicious business, you could probably just turn off your bluetooth or better yet, leave your phone at home.

-Stay safe!